 \begin{prop} Let $I$ be an ideal of a Noetherian ring $R$.
-Then \begin{enumerate}[\rm a)] \item $I$ satisfies the c.s.a.c. if and only if satisfies the s.a.c. \item $I$ is a strongly annihilated ideal if and only if countable strongly annihilated. \end{enumerate}
+Then\\ a) $I$ satisfies the c.s.a.c. if and only if satisfies the s.a.c.\\ b) $I$ is a strongly annihilated ideal if and only if countable strongly annihilated.

-\end{prop} \begin{proof} $(a\Rightarrow )$ It is obvious.\\ $(a\Leftarrow )$ Let $S=\{a_n:n=1,\cdots\}$ be a countable subset of $I$.
-There exists $n\in \Bbb N$ such that $(a_1,\cdots,a_n)=(a_1,\cdots,a_{n+1})=\cdots$.
-Now by hypothesis there is $c\in I$ such that ${\rm Ann}(\{a_1,\cdots,a_n\})={\rm Ann}(c)$.
-Since $a_{n+1}=r_1a_1+\cdots+r_na_n$, where $r_1,\cdots,r_n\in R$, we infer that ${\rm Ann}(S)={\rm Ann}(c)$ and this complete the proof.
+\end{prop} \begin{proof} $(a\Rightarrow )$ It is obvious.\\ $(a\Leftarrow )$ Let $S=\{a_n:n=1,\ldots\}$ be a countable subset of $I$.
+There exists $n\in \Bbb N$ such that $(a_1,\ldots,a_n)=(a_1,\ldots,a_{n+1})=\cdots$.
+Now by hypothesis there is $c\in I$ such that ${\rm Ann}(\{a_1,\ldots,a_n\})={\rm Ann}(c)$.
+Since $a_{n+1}=r_1a_1+\cdots+r_na_n$, where $r_1,\ldots,r_n\in R$, we infer that ${\rm Ann}(S)={\rm Ann}(c)$ and this complete the proof.
 The proof of part (b) is similar to part (a). \end{proof}

 Recall that a ring in which ideals are totally ordered by inclusion is called a chained ring.
 By Proposition \ref{p22} and Proposition 3.3 of \cite{HL} the proof of the next result is clear. \begin{cor} Let $R$ be a Noetherian chained ring and $M$ be the maximal ideal of $R$.
-Then the following statements are equivalent. \begin{enumerate}[\rm a)] \item Every ideal in $R$ is weakly annihilated. \item Every ideal in $R$ is strongly annihilated. \item Every ideal in $R$ is countable strongly annihilated. \item $M$ consists of zerodivisors. \end{enumerate} \end{cor}
+Then the following statements are equivalent.\\ a) Every ideal in $R$ is weakly annihilated.\\ b) Every ideal in $R$ is strongly annihilated.\\ c) Every ideal in $R$ is countable strongly annihilated.\\ d) $M$ consists of zerodivisors.